quekky/pyktv/README.md

 (https://www.youtube.com/user/xxx/playlists), and user (https://www.youtube.com/user/ziller)

 I will recommend not to link to a huge list, as it takes a long time to download the list everytime it is clicked.
-For some youtube users who have a big list, I'll suggust that you point to their playlists instead (https://www.youtube.com/user/xxx/playlists)
+For some youtube users who have a big list, I'll suggest that you point to their playlists instead (https://www.youtube.com/user/xxx/playlists)

 And of course Internet connection is required for YouTube to work.